 I saw that we must be in the Spirit, that we might see spiritual things.
 John was in the Spirit, when he saw a throne set in Heaven.

 She is describing the apostle John caught up by God in a vision.
 She is saying that in order to see Christ’s return it is not enough to be a born again believer.
 In her view, unless you have given your will and your life over to God in a special way and are deemed worthy to experience some special form of ecstatic knowledge beyond rational thought, the return of Christ will be invisible to you.
-That is partly what she is referring to when she continues with this:
+That is partly what she is referring to as she continues:

 … the spiritual temple must and shall be reared, and the fullness of Christ be poured into his body, and then shall we be caught up to meet him.

-So, if John Darby did not get this from the Irvingites, where did he get it?
-Partly this represented his conversion from the Anglican postmillennialism of his day.
+Darby’s views on the rapture represented his emergence from the Anglican postmillennialism that dominated the England of his day.
 Postmillennialism is profoundly different from premillennialism of any type.
-It places the return of Christ following after a glorious “millennial reign” of a thousand years under which mankind finds peace through obedience to God’s law.
+It places the return of Christ after a glorious “millennial reign” of a thousand years under which mankind finds peace through obedience to a Christianized political system.
 Postmillennialism holds that Christ will not return until the Christian Church has turned the nations of the world into Christian kingdoms.

-atmosphere of millennial expectancy in (Darby’s training that) certainly had its effect on his eschatology.
+[There was an] atmosphere of millennial expectancy in [Darby’s training that] certainly had its effect on his eschatology.
 The postmillennialism of Graves dealt very literally with unfulfilled prophecy, and spawned an attitude of anticipation for an imminent change in dispensation.’
 The influence of Graves upon Darby was significant and inculcated in him ideas and subject that would later become central in Darby’s thought and writings. … The theological grist for Darby’s later synthesis was certainly present at Trinity College in his student days.

 I came to understand that I was united to Christ in heaven (directly and without an earthly intermediary), and that consequently, my place before God was represented by His own.’ … Such a heavenly standing becomes the basis for much of Darby’s theology that sees the believer already positioned with Christ in heaven.
 ‘I was in Christ, accepted in the Beloved, and sitting in heavenly places in Him.
 This led me directly to the apprehension of what the true church of God was, those that were united to Christ in heaven. … At the same time, I saw that the Christian, having his place in Christ in heaven, has nothing to wait for save the coming of the Saviour, in order to be set, in fact, in the glory which is already his portion “in Christ.”
 (John Nelson Darby and the Rapture, Dr. Thomas Ice, quoting and commenting on Darby)

-Here Darby appears to be rejecting postmillennial requirements of a Church perfected by a political and social structure that projects the kingdom of God into the world as the millennial kingdom to which Christ would return.
+Here Darby rejects the postmillennial requirement that a millennial kingdom be projected into the world as a political and social structure – the Church perfected – to which Christ would return.
 He is replacing this with Christ coming to a Church that already has a perfected standing before him by nature of, as it would be said today, being born again.
-This frees Darby to see, ”the coming of Christ to take the church,” as it is, “to Himself in glory.”
-This could happen at any time, and Ice comments that,
+This frees Darby to see, ”the coming of Christ to take the church to Himself in glory,” just as it is.
+He further felt that this could happen at any time.
+Ice comments that,